 - Wheezing or shortness of breath

-If any of these symptoms occur, stop using it immediately and seek medical help.
+If any of these symptoms occur, stop using bee pollen immediately and seek medical attention.

 Other Possible Side Effects